wwarby/pacemaker/README.md

 - fenix 5 / 5S / 5X / Chronos
 - Forerunner 645 / Music
 - Forerunner 935

-Note: Tested in real likfe on the fenix 5X, all other watches tested in the device simulator only.
+Note: Only tested in on a real fenix 5X in the field, all other watches tested only in the SDK device simulator.

 ## Goal Settings
 PB Seeker allows you to track predicted finish times for multiple goals within a single activity, one after the other.